 Customizing your irrigation system to best suit your landscape and account for local climate conditions.

 WaterSense, a partnership program sponsored by the U.S. Environmental Protection Agency is a simple way to identify water-efficient products, new homes, and programs.

-To learn more about how to spruce up your sprinkler system, find a certified irrigation professional, or search for WaterSense labeled irrigation controllers, visit the WaterSense website at www.epa.gov/watersense/.
+In conclusion and to learn more about how to spruce up your sprinkler system, find a certified irrigation professional.
+Also you can search for WaterSense labeled irrigation controllers, visit the WaterSense website at www.epa.gov/watersense/.